19 min read

 Lee stiffened.
 A sharp-eyed corporal at this near end of field jumped to his feet.
 Said quietly, “Hey, boys.”

 The mostly barefoot men around him rose as one in rags of butternut, gray and captured blue and started for the muskets stacked a hundred paces to their rear.
-At this, more of their comrades also began to rise.
-Until sergeants barked orders.
-And the entire assembly begrudgingly sat back down.
+At this, more of their comrades also came to their scantily shod feet.
+Until sergeants barked commands.
+And the entire assembly begrudgingly resumed their lumpy seats.
 Or simply sprawled on the dusty grass as if shot down at last.

-“Plenty of spark left in your boys,” Lincoln turned back around to compliment his opponent.
+“Plenty of spark left in your boys,” Lincoln turned back around to compliment his foe.
 “And I do not doubt their desire and ability to inflict further hurt on my boys.
-Before they are winnowed like wheat in fields better served by applying the plow.
+Before they are winnowed like wheat in a field better served by applying the plow.
 Will you harvest the grains of life, General Lee?
-Or the guts and gristle of more wasted lives”
+Or the guts and gristle of more wasted lives?”

 A sigh shook Lee’s body in a withering volley of grief for the South he had lost.
 And might yet regain.
 But only under the Stars and Stripes of the despoilers of this sacred soil.
 Before he could respond — if he could respond — Lincoln said, “General Lee, I am told you have freed your house and field slaves.
 With such a fine example, is it not time the South followed your lead?”